 |(N) Non-arable (Range)||45%|

-The municipal mill rates set for the 2018 tax year are as follows:
+The municipal mill rates set for this tax year are as follows:

 |Property Class||Mill Rate||Mill Rate Factor|